Beats Studio Pro vs HyperX Cloud Alpha Wireless

 Who should buy each?

-Choose the HyperX Cloud Alpha Wireless if: you play games for long stretches, you prioritize battery life, or you prefer a headset designed specifically for gaming.
+Choose the HyperX Cloud Alpha Wireless if: you need extreme battery life for gaming, want excellent comfort during long sessions, or primarily use a PC for gaming with DTS support.
 (11.82 oz weight)

 Conclusion